from pathlib import Path

 Then iterates through notation_notes

-, using notation_identification_model
+, using def_notat_classifier

 to locate notations introduced only in the notes in notation_notes